lukesampson/psutils/README.md

 These are designed to be installed with [Scoop](http://scoop.sh).

+* *consp* - Manage console properties like font, colors and buffer size.
 * *runat* - A replacement for the `at` command which Microsoft has deprecated and removed in Windows 2012.
 * *vimtutor* - The `vimtutor` that comes with Vim for Windows doesn't work with Scoop (it's a .bat file).
 This one does.